-What’s all this?
-Check out some important regulatory information on our products.
-If you need more details, call us or drop into your local branch
+Outlined below is important regulatory information on our mortgage products.
+If you need more information just call us or drop into your local branch.

 Whenever (i) repayment of a loan in full or in part is made or (ii) with the agreement of permanent tsb, the loan is switched to a variable rate loan or other fixed rate loan, before expiry of the Fixed Rate period (hereinafter called the “Early Termination”), the applicant shall, in addition to all other sums payable as a condition of and at the time of the Early Termination, pay a sum equal to the permanent tsb’s estimate of the loss (if any) arising from the Early Termination.
 In the calculation of the said loss, permanent tsb shall endeavour to apply in so far as it is fair and practicable.

 “C” is the charge to compensate for the loss (if greater than 0)